Serving

 • This program generically supports NASA's broader science goals.

-GO and Mission Support programs requiring many nights of Keck time over multiple semesters (up to four semesters) may be submitted but must explicitly justify their strategic connection to the stated goals.
-Read further about multi-semester proposals in Section III.
+GO and Mission Support programs requiring several nights of Keck time over multiple semesters (up to four) may be submitted, but must explicitly justify their strategic connection to the stated goals.
+More information about multi-semester proposals can be found in Section III.

 Within these broad guidelines, the allocation of time will be based on scientific merit, strategic importance, resource availability, and the uniqueness of Keck's capabilities for the investigation.
-All proposals for NASA Keck time will be evaluated by scientists on the NASA Keck TAC, with the TAC process administered by the NASA Exoplanet Science Institute (NExScI).
-In recognition of the science communities that NASA Keck time serves, TAC members are selected to ensure balanced expertise in the areas of exoplanets, solar system objects, and in support of NASA's Cosmic Origins and Physics of the Cosmos goals.
-NASA's proposal solicitation and their evaluation by the NASA Keck TAC are phased to meet the telescope scheduling requirements set by the Director of the Keck Observatory.
+All proposals for NASA-Keck time will be evaluated by scientists on the NASA-Keck TAC, with the TAC process administered by the NASA Exoplanet Science Institute (NExScI).
+In recognition of the science communities that NASA-Keck time serves, TAC members are selected to ensure balanced expertise in the areas of exoplanets, solar system objects, and in support of the NASA Cosmic Origins and Physics of the Cosmos goals.
+NASA's proposal solicitation and their evaluation by the NASA-Keck TAC are phased to meet the telescope scheduling requirements set by the Director of the Keck Observatory.

 I.B.
 Applying for Observing Time